mschauer/ZigZagBoomerang.jl/README.md

 ## Features

-*Subsampling.* One highlight is that these samplers allow exact MCMC with subsets of data.
-This is because they just need an unbiased estimate of the gradient of the log densities to sample from a target.
+*Subsampling.* One highlight is that these samplers do not introduce error by allowing subsampling of data.
+This is because they just need an unbiased estimate of the gradient of the log densities to sample from a target distribution.
 [1]

 The factorised samplers make use of a sparse Gaussian approximation of the target density (in form of a sparse precision matrix `Γ`).

 *Local factorised samplers*.
-ZigZag and the factorised Boomerang can optionally make use of the sparsity of the gradient of the potential of the target density, see `spdmp`.
+ZigZag and the factorised Boomerang can optionally make use of the sparsity of the gradient of the log density, see `spdmp`.
 [3]

 *Sticky samplers.* A recent feature is the addition of *sticky* PDMPs for variable selection (order 10000s of variables for well structured problems.), see `sspdmp`.
 [4]